Welcome to Tempus

 Session Notes

-• Originally, I used my iPad at the table to access my prep notes in Notion.
-I included links to D&D Beyond for monsters and split content into different Notion pages, like pages for individual monsters or locations.
+Early Sessions (Sessions 1-5): I used my iPad at the table to access my prep notes in Notion.
+I included links to D&D Beyond for monsters and split content into different Notion pages.
+The format was still experimental—I was figuring out what information I actually needed at the table versus what just cluttered my view.

-• In a effort to be more present at the table, I changed my approach and only worked off a set of printed notes.
-One or two pages if I could get away with it.
+Middle Sessions (Sessions 10-25): In an effort to be more present at the table, I changed my approach and worked off printed notes—one or two pages if I could get away with it.
+The structure became consistent: a Strong Start to kick off the session, a list of possible Scenes, Secrets & Clues to reveal, and key NPCs/Monsters.
+I took handwritten notes during play and transferred anything important back to Obsidian afterward.

 Characters